DasVoelkel/IMGdupedetect/README.md

 added 5.Aug.16:
 New function , compare 2 picture with one another, default 32 Pixels chosen automatically, requires EXACT file path for both pic1 and pic2 , if these requirements are not met it will tell you so

+added 16.
+August:
+GUI fixed + icon